 \section{Abstract}

-The paper deals with an extensive study of the Unified First Law\,(UFL) in the Freidmann-Robertson-Walker space-time model.
-By projecting the UFL along the Kodama vector one can always obtain the second Friedmann equation.
-Also studying the UFL on the event horizon it is found that clausius relation cannot be obtained from the Unified First Law by projecting it along the tangent to the event horizon as it can be for the trapping horizon.
-However, it is shown in the present work that clausius relation can be obtained by projecting the unified first law along the Kodama vector on the horizon.
-The result is found to be true for any horizon.
-Finally motivated by the Unruh temperature for the Rindler observer, we have redefined the surface gravity and clausius relation is obtained from UFL by projecting it along an analogous Kodama vector.\\\\ {\bf Keywords\,:} Clausius relation, Hawking temperature, Bekenstein entropy, Kodama vector, Trapping horizon, Unified first law.\\\\ PACS Numbers\,: 98.80.Cq, 98.80.-k, 95.35.+d
+The paper contains an extensive study of the unified first law\,(UFL) in the Friedmann--Robertson--Walker spacetime model.
+By projecting the UFL along the Kodama vector the second Friedmann equation can be obtained.
+Also studying the UFL on the event horizon it is found that Clausius relation cannot be obtained from the UFL by projecting it along the tangent to the event horizon as it can be for the trapping horizon.
+However, it is shown in the present work that Clausius relation can be obtained by projecting the UFL along the Kodama vector on the horizon and the result is found to be true for any horizon.
+Finally motivated by the Unruh temperature for the Rindler observer, surface gravity is redefined and a Clausius relation is obtained from the UFL by projecting it along a vector analogous to the Kodama vector.\\\\